mahaloz/Noob-Pwner-Kit/README.md

 ## Stack Exploitation & Rop
 ### ROP
 Return Oriented Programming (ROP) is type of stack exploitation that levrages a string copied into the stack to bypass NX/DEP protections.
+See tools.

 ## Heap Exploitation
 ### Heap Layout